 Please be mindful when you are signing your daughter up that she should ideally have at least 4 prep sessions across the week to be able to remain on top of her academic work.

 Music tuition

-If your daughter would like to take paid extra music lessons, then please click here and complete the online form.
+If your daughter would like to take paid extra music lessons, please complete the online form.

 Signing up for all other cocurricular activities